Paragliding in Pokhara, Nepal: Tips, Cost & My Personal Experience

 Photo via Mario Knezovic / Wikimedia Commons

-What to Wear for Paragliding in Nepal
+What to wear for paragliding in Nepal

 It can be pretty chilly up there especially in the colder months.
 I’d recommend wearing long pants, a long-sleeved top, and a windbreaker.
 Since it was not so cold when I went, I was fine with a tank top and jeans.

-Where to Stay in Pokhara, Nepal
+Where to stay in Pokhara, Nepal

-Here are your options:
+Here are a few recommended options:

 Budget